-Bullying consists of:

-- Unwanted aggressive behavior,

-- Observed or perceived power imbalance, and

-- Repetition of behaviors or high likelihood of repetition.

-► There are two types of bullying:

-- Direct: in person - ▶ Indirect: is not (cyber bullying, spreading rumors).

-Marginalizing - The process whereby something or someone is pushed to the edge of a group and accorded lesser importance.
+- ➤ Bullying consists of: Unwanted aggressive behavior; observed or perceived power imbalance; and repetition of behaviors or high likelihood of repetition. - There are two types of bullying: direct and indirect.
+Direct is in person and indirect is not (cyber bullying, spreading rumors). - Marginalizing The process whereby something or someone is pushed to the edge of a group and accorded lesser importance.
 This is predominantly a social phenomenon by which a minority or sub-group is excluded, and their needs or desires ignored.